 Who are Unable to feed orally or who contraindicated for Normal Diet through oral they are nourished by Intravenously IV Fluids as containing daily commandeered nutritive values i.e, Vitamins, Carbohydrates Proteins, Minerals, Fats

 Preservation of Client Nutritional Status,

 To Prevent malnutrition and Its Complications,

 To meet post-operative Nutritional Needs and complications,

 Client at risk for malnutrition,

-Client is already with Malnutrition or Unable to take from mouth,
+The client is already with Malnutrition or Unable to take from the mouth,